-The certified letter ACT sends to examinees when it begins an Individual Score Review offers the following options:
+The letter ACT sends to examinees when it begins an Individual Score Review offers the following options:

-- 1. Cancel the questioned test scores.
+- Voluntarily cancel the questioned test scores.
 At the examinee's request, ACT will cancel the questioned scores.
-ACT will notify any institutions that received official score reports that the scores have been canceled but generally will not give a reason for the cancellation unless the examinee has authorized ACT to do so. - 2.
-Private retest to resolve the Individual Score Review.
-At the examinee's request and at ACT's expense, ACT staff will arrange a private retest at a location acceptable to ACT.
-The retest will be administered under secure conditions by a test coordinator selected by ACT.
+ACT will notify official score recipients that the scores have been cancelled but generally will not give a reason for the cancellation unless the examinee has authorized ACT to do so. - 2.
+Take a free, private retest to resolve the Individual Score Review.
+At the examinee's request, ACT staff will arrange a private retest at a location acceptable to ACT.
+The retest will be administered under secure conditions by testing staff selected by ACT.
 Additional identification procedures apply to examinees whose scores are being reviewed.
 Examinees may report their retest scores to official score recipients.

 If an examinee retests and achieves a Confirming score, and the retest is a valid administration, both the questioned and the retest scores will remain in ACT's records, and the Individual Score Review will be closed.
-If the examinee does not achieve a Confirming score, the questioned scores will be canceled and removed from ACT's records, and any institutions that previously received official score reports from ACT will be informed that the scores have been canceled.
+If the examinee does not achieve a Confirming score, the questioned scores will be cancelled and removed from ACT's records, and official score recipients will be informed that the scores have been cancelled.

 3. Provide a statement and supporting documentation that may help establish the validity of the questioned test scores.
 An examinee who selects this option may submit a school transcript, a statement in their own words supporting the validity of their questioned scores, and any other supporting documentation to the Test Security Review Panel.
-The Test Security Review Panel, an impartial group of professional ACT staff who make decisions about challenged test scores, reviews the information provided by an examinee who selected this option.
+The Test Security Review Panel, an impartial group of professional ACT staff who make recommendations about challenged test scores, reviews the information provided by an examinee who selected this option.

-The Review Panel considers the examinee's statement and submissions, the academic preparation in the subject areas measured by the ACT, the consistency of the questioned scores with the results of any other available college admissions test scores, the results of ACT's review, and other relevant information.
-The Review Panel decides, based on the totality of the evidence, whether substantial evidence supports cancelation or invalidation of the questioned scores.
+The Review Panel considers the examinee's statement and documentation, the academic preparation in the subject areas measured by the ACT, the consistency of the questioned scores with the results of any other available college admissions test scores, the results of ACT's review, and other relevant information.
+The Review Panel recommends, based on the totality of the evidence, whether there is substantial evidence that the scores are not valid.
 ACT will notify the examinee of the Review Panel's decision.
-If the Review Panel recommends that the questioned scores be canceled, this notification will also explain that the examinee has the option to challenge the Review Panel's recommendation.
+If the Review Panel recommends that the questioned scores be cancelled, ACT will notify the examinee, and the notification will also explain that the examinee has the option to challenge the Review Panel's recommendation.

-Section 14 of ACT's Terms and Conditions describe the options available to examinees for challenging ACT's decision.
+Section 14 of the Terms and Conditions describes the options available to examinees for challenging ACT's decision.